NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Implementation

-The first step in \varSODINN{} is to build a training data set composed of thousands of different $c_{+}$ and $c_{-}$ MLAR sequences.
+The first step in \varSODINN{} is to build a training dataset composed of thousands of different $c_{+}$ and $c_{-}$ MLAR sequences.
 A $c_{+}$ sequence is formed through three consecutive steps that are summarized in Fig.~\ref{fig:sodinn_label}. (i) First, a PSF-like source is injected at a random pixel within a given annulus of the \varADI{} sequence.
-The flux of this injection is the result of multiplying the normalized off-axis PSF by a scale factor randomly chosen from a pre-estimated flux range that corresponds to a pre-defined range of S/N in the processed frame. (ii) Singular value decomposition \citep[SVD,][]{Halko2011AnAlgorithm} is then used on this synthetic \varADI{} sequence to perform PSF subtraction for different number of singular vectors (or principal components), thereby producing a series of processed frames. (iii) Finally, square patches are cropped around the injection coordinates for each processed frame.
+The flux of this injection is the result of multiplying the normalized off-axis PSF by a scale factor randomly chosen from a pre-estimated flux range that corresponds to a pre-defined range of S/N in the processed frame.
+The estimation of injection flux ranges is explained in Appendix~\ref{sec:appendixB}. (ii) Singular value decomposition \citep[SVD,][]{Halko2011AnAlgorithm} is then used on this synthetic \varADI{} sequence to perform PSF subtraction for different numbers of singular vectors (or principal components), thereby producing a series of processed frames. (iii) Finally, square patches are cropped around the injection coordinates for each processed frame.
 This forms a series of $c_{+}$ MLAR sequences, where each sequence contains the injected companion signature for different numbers of principal components.
-The patch size is usually defined as two times the FWHM of the PSF.
-Likewise, we construct a $c_{-}$ sequence by extracting MLAR sequences for pixels where no fake companion injection is performed.
-The number and order of singular vectors is the same as those used for the $c_{+}$ sequences.
-For the case of $c_{-}$ sequences, \varSODINN{} must deal with the fact that, using only one ADI sequence, we obtain a single realization of the residual noise, so that the number of $c_{-}$ sequences we can grab per annuli is not enough to train the neural network without producing over-fitting. \varSODINN{} solves this problem by increasing the number of $c_{-}$ sequences in a given annulus through the use of data augmentation techniques, such as random rotations, shifts, and averaging.
-This procedure of generating $c_{+}$ and $c_{-}$ sequences is repeated thousands of times for each annulus in the field-of-view.
-When the entire field-of-view is covered, MLAR sequences of a same class from all annuli are mixed and the balanced training set (same amount of $c_{+}$ and $c_{-}$ samples) is built.
+The patch size is usually defined between 1.5-2 times the FWHM of the PSF.